Skip to main content

 Due date validation

-If you specify a due date for a task, the due date validation will track the completion of the task.
-The due date of the task has green color until the task becomes Overdue.
+If you specify a due date for a task, due date validation tracks task completion.
+The due date appears in green until the task becomes overdue.

 due_date